Slesa/launchy/trunk/Launchy_QT/readme.txt

 .
 If there is no text, clear the icon
 .
 Position is saved relative to screen resolution, and saved periodically in case of fast reboot .
-Controly caches names, hopefully will prevent crashes from repeat scans
+Controly caches names, hopefully will prevent crashes from repeat scans .
+Hitting tab from the dropdown when selecting a file should extend the file

 Done for alpha 9:
 .
 Expand to short name on tab